 Despite their minor visual differences, Ranchu and Lionhead goldfish make equally excellent pets.
-Peacefully natured, showcasing beautiful colors and cute, chubby faces, these two breeds bring joy and appeal to many goldfish lovers.
-The Ranchu and Lionhead both have delightfully chunky bodies, making them both two of the most slow-moving breeds of goldfish available.
+Peacefully natured, with beautiful colors and cute, chubby faces, these two breeds bring joy and appeal to many goldfish lovers.
+The Ranchu and Lionhead both have delightfully chunky bodies, and they are two of the most slow-moving breeds of goldfish available.

-Both the Ranchu and Lionhead goldfish are, unfortunately, not good beginner goldfish.
-They have been bred in such a way that most of their natural organs and body parts are compromised.
+Unfortunately, neither the Ranchu nor Lionhead goldfish is a good beginner goldfish.
+Both have been bred in such a way that most of their natural organs and body parts are compromised.
 This means they have to be specially housed and fed an advanced diet to avoid swim bladder and digestive issues.
 Extra care should be given when housing these goldfish, as too much flow in the tank can leave them struggling to swim.
-You will have to take care when choosing compatible tank mates to ensure they are slow-moving as well.
+Additionally, you will have to take care when choosing compatible tank mates to ensure that they are also slow moving.

 At a Glance